giros-dit/python-ngsi-ld-client/docs/TemporalContextInformationConsumptionApi.md

     geometry = 'geometry_example' # str | Geometry as per clause 4.10.
 It is part of geoquery.
 It shall be one if geometry or georel are present.  (optional) georel = ngsi_ld_client.QueryEntityGeorelParameter() # QueryEntityGeorelParameter | Geo relationship as per clause 4.10.
 It is part of geoquery.
 It shall be one if geometry or georel are present.  (optional) coordinates = ngsi_ld_client.QueryEntityCoordinatesParameter() # QueryEntityCoordinatesParameter | Coordinates serialized as a string as per clause 4.10.
 It is part of geoquery.
-It shall be one if geometry or georel are present.  (optional) geoproperty = 'geoproperty_example' # str | The name of the Property that contains the geospatial data that will be used to resolve the geoquery.
+It shall be one if geometry or georel are present.  (optional) geoproperty = 'location' # str | The name of the Property that contains the geospatial data that will be used to resolve the geoquery.
 By default, will be location (see clause 4.7).
-It shall be ignored unless a geoquery is present.  (optional) timeproperty = 'timeproperty_example' # str | Allowed values: \"observedAt\", \"createdAt\", \"modifiedAt\" and \"deletedAt\".
+It shall be ignored unless a geoquery is present.  (optional) (default to 'location') timeproperty = 'observedAt' # str | Allowed values: \"observedAt\", \"createdAt\", \"modifiedAt\" and \"deletedAt\".
 If not specified, the default is \"observedAt\".
-(See clause 4.8)  (optional) timerel = 'timerel_example' # str | Allowed values: \"before\", \"after\", \"between\"  (optional) time_at = '2013-10-20T19:20:30+01:00' # datetime | It shall be a DateTime.
+(See clause 4.8)  (optional) (default to 'observedAt') timerel = 'timerel_example' # str | Allowed values: \"before\", \"after\", \"between\"  (optional) time_at = '2013-10-20T19:20:30+01:00' # datetime | It shall be a DateTime.
 Cardinality shall be 1 if timerel is present.
 String representing the timeAt parameter as defined by clause 4.11.  (optional) end_time_at = '2013-10-20T19:20:30+01:00' # datetime | It shall be a DateTime.
 Cardinality shall be 1 if timerel is equal to \"between\".
 String representing the endTimeAt parameter as defined by clause 4.11.  (optional) last_n = 56 # int | Only the last n instances, per Attribute, per Entity (under the specified time interval) shall be retrieved.  (optional) lang = 'lang_example' # str | It is used to reduce languageMaps to a string or string array property in a single preferred language.  (optional) aggr_methods = 'aggr_methods_example' # str | 4.5.19.1 Aggregated Temporal Representation of an Entity.
 Comma separated list of aggregation methods.
-Only applicable if aggregatedValues is present in the options parameter.  (optional) aggr_period_duration = 'aggr_period_duration_example' # str | If not specified, it defaults to a duration of 0 seconds and is interpreted as a duration spanning the whole time range specified by the temporal query.
-Only applicable if aggregatedValues is present in the options parameter.  (optional) scope_q = 'scope_q_example' # str | Scope query (see clause 4.19).  (optional) limit = 56 # int | 6.3.10 Pagination behaviour.
+Only applicable if aggregatedValues is present in the options parameter.  (optional) aggr_period_duration = 'PT0S' # str | If not specified, it defaults to a duration of 0 seconds and is interpreted as a duration spanning the whole time range specified by the temporal query.
+Only applicable if aggregatedValues is present in the options parameter.  (optional) (default to 'PT0S') scope_q = 'scope_q_example' # str | Scope query (see clause 4.19).  (optional) limit = 56 # int | 6.3.10 Pagination behaviour.
 It defines the limit to the number of NGSI-LD Elements that shall be retrieved at a maximum as mandated by clause 5.5.9.
 The value 0 is only allowed in combination with the count URI parameter.  (optional) options = [ngsi_ld_client.OptionsTemporal()] # List[OptionsTemporal] |  (optional)